JonathanDussot/valladolid-snooker-club/README.md

 ### Future Implementations

-ideas for future implementations I would like to incude are:
+ideas for future implementations I would like to include are:

 1. A simple login functionality for them to be able to review their previous bookings and document some of their personal information such as a contact number should we need to call them.
 2. Advertisement of offers/ open tournaments where many players can socialise and share their love of the game.